-- The upper half part, which shows the metrics that measure the performance of the service. - The lower half part, which shows the evolution of the selected metric over time.
+• The upper half part, which shows the metrics that measure the performance of the service:

-The metrics that measure the performance of the service are, in their turn, divided into two rows.
+In turn, the metrics that measure the performance of the service are divided into two rows.
 The first row gives a short-term view of the service for the last 60 minutes and the second row gives a longer-term view for the last 24 hours.
 For each metric, you get the current value over the period of 60 minutes or 24 hours and the difference with respect to the previous period.
 For instance, if the time now is 16h40 (measured with a 10 minute resolution), the last 60 minutes span from 15h40 to 16h40 and the difference is computed with respect to the time span from 14h40 to 15h40.
 An indicator arrow accompanies the difference value.
 The arrow points up if the current value is bigger than the previous value and it points down if the current value is smaller than the previous value.
 In addition, the color of the arrow indicates if the variation on the value of the metric means an improvement or a degradation of the service, because bigger does not necessarily mean better.
 For instance, an increasing number of failed connections is indeed a bad sign for a service.
 The arrow looks therefore green when the service improves, red when the service degrades and blue if the metric is merely informative and neutral with respect to the quality of the service.